 Elections: CMPA Board of Directors

-Any member of the CMPA in good standing may provide its own nominees for the board of directors by obtaining the signature of at least two CMPA members who are in good standing on any such nomination.
-Self-nominations (ie. nominations from the candidate or from individuals working at the candidate’s company) are not permitted.
+Any member of the CMPA in good standing may provide its own nominees for the Board of Directors by obtaining the signature of at least two CMPA members who are in good standing on any such nomination.
+Self-nominations (i.e., nominations from the candidate themself or from individuals working at the candidate’s company) are not permitted.

-There is a minimum of 18 and a maximum of 26 directors on the board.
-During last year’s 2019-2021 board elections, 18 directors were elected to the board.
+There is a minimum of 18 and a maximum of 28 directors on the board.
+The upcoming elections will be predicated on the election of 21 directors and a 28-member board.

-In order to ensure that the composition of the board is inclusive and representative of the CMPA membership as outlined above, once the three additional elected seats are filled, the CMPA’s Nominating committee will recommend to the board the appointment of up to two additional directors selected exclusively from the pool of candidates who ran in the partial election.
-When assessing board composition or identifying suitable candidates for appointment to the board, the CMPA’s Nominating committee will consider candidates’ experience, expertise, skills and backgrounds, having due regard to the benefits of diversity and the needs of the board, and in keeping with the by-laws of the CMPA.
+In order to ensure that the composition of the 2021-23 Board of Directors is inclusive and representative of the CMPA membership as detailed in the previous question, once the 21 elected seats are filled, the outgoing board of directors will recommend to the incoming board the appointment of seven additional directors selected from the pool of candidates who ran in the election.
+The final decision on appointments will be made by the directors elected to the incoming 2021-23 Board.

 In addition to the minimum of three board meetings held over the one-year term, directors are expected to participate in the CMPA’s Annual General Meetings and are encouraged to serve on at least one of the CMPA’s Policy Committees.
 Most Committees meet at least six times a year and each meeting generally lasts one hour.
 There is expected preparation time prior to all committee and board meetings.